-The role of councillor across is a vital part of our country's system of democracy.
-It is important that as councillors we can be held accountable and adopt the behaviours and responsibilities associated with the role.
-Our conduct as an individual councillor affects the reputation of all councillors.
-[We want the role of councillor to be one that people aspire to.
-We also want individuals from a range of backgrounds and circumstances to be putting themselves forward to become councillors].
+The role of councillor is a vital part of our system of democracy.
+It is important that councillors adopt the behaviours and responsibilities associated with the role and can be held accountable.
+The conduct of an individual councillor affects the reputation of all councillors.

-As councillors, we represent local residents, work to develop better services and deliver local change.
-The public have high expectations of us and entrust us to represent our local area, taking decisions fairly, openly, and transparently.
-We have both an individual and collective responsibility to meet these expectations by maintaining high standards and demonstrating good conduct, and by challenging behaviour which falls below expectations.
+Councillors represent local residents, work to develop better services and deliver local change.
+The public have high expectations of councillors and entrust them to represent their local area, taking decisions fairly, openly, and transparently.
+Councillors have both an individual and collective responsibility to meet these expectations by maintaining high standards and demonstrating good conduct, and by challenging behaviour which falls below expectations.